-Sometimes the pricing can be non-intuitive to say the least.
+Sometimes the pricing can be non-intuitive, to say the least.
 Some companies give you a price reduction that seems to be the final price.
-They take care to use small type to indicate that this price is only valid until your renewal date.
+They take care to use a small type to indicate that this price is only valid until your renewal date.

 Saying that you have unlimited of anything is a misnomer at the very least.
 First of all, you can’t have unlimited bandwidth or storage since this means the company would allow you – and be capable of – storing a hundred trillion teraflops and transmitting all that to Mars.
 And that’s still not unlimited.

 What hosts really mean here is that they provide you with as much bandwidth and storage that your hardware is capable of handling.
 The term is unmetered, which simply means they won’t be measuring your usage or limiting it artificially.

 This doesn’t mean you can transmit all the data you want across the net.
 If you have a dedicated server with a 10Mbps port you can transmit 10 Megabytes per second.
 That seems like a lot, but it’s still limited.
 It translates to roughly 24TB a month.
 If your business is sharing high-quality 4k video you may run out soon enough.
 You may also run into significant bottlenecks if you get traffic surges which would use up more than 10 Megabytes per second.

 This is a universal truth, there is no way around it.
 If you have a dedicated server you’ll need to expand which will cost you money.
 If you are on a cloud plan you likely pay by the GB or TB so while you do have an unlimited plan in the loose sense of the work, you will pay for it appropriately.